Unit 731: Disclosure of membership list

 In April 2018, the National Archives of Japan released a near-complete list of 3,607 personnel affiliated with Unit 731 to Katsuo Nishiyama, a professor at Shiga University of Medical Science.
 Nishiyama announced his intent to publish the list online to promote further research.
+In August 2023, a more detailed staff listing was discovered in the National Archives by Seiya Matsuno of Meiji Gakuin University.

 Divisions

 Unit 731 was divided into eight divisions: